-As of March 31, 2016, we held, directly and indirectly through subsidiaries and equity method investments, interests in 10 operating entities located throughout the world.
-In the United States, we own interests in Ascendance Biotechnology, Inc., or Ascendance, Asterias Biotherapeutics, Inc., or Asterias, (NYSE MKT: AST), LifeMap Sciences, Inc., or LifeMap Sciences, Inc., or Cyte Corporation, or OncoCyte, (NYSE MKT: OCX), OrthoCyte Corporation, or OrthoCyte, and ReCyte Therapeutics, Inc., or ReCyte.
+As of September 30, 2016, we held, directly and indirectly through subsidiaries, affiliates and equity method investments, interests in 10 operating entities located throughout the world.
+In the United States, we own interests in Ascendance Biotechnology, Inc., or Ascendance, Asterias, LifeMap Sciences, Inc., or LifeMap Sciences, LifeMap Solutions, Inc., or LifeMap Solutions, OncoCyte, OrthoCyte Corporation, or OrthoCyte, and ReCyte Therapeutics, Inc., or ReCyte.

-We hold an approximate 46% interest in Ascendance, a company that manufactures and sells proprietary products and services that assay new drug candidates for potential toxicity, including HepatoPac[®] and HepatoMune[®], and other products for use as research tools by a range of customers, including several leading global pharmaceutical companies.
-We hold an approximate 49% interest in Asterias, whose principal field of business involves therapeutic products derived from pluripotent stem cells, and immunotherapy products.
-Asterias' clinical programs include AST-OPC1 for spinal cord injury, AST-VAC1 for acute myelogenous leukemia and AST-VAC2 for non-small cell lung cancer.
-We hold an approximate 78% interest in LifeMap Sciences, whose principal field of business involves biomedical, gene, disease, and stem cell databases and research tools.
+We hold an approximately 46% interest in Ascendance, a company that manufactures and sells proprietary products and services that assay new drug candidates for potential toxicity, including HepatoPac and HepatoMune, and other products for use as research tools by a range of customers, including several leading global pharmaceutical companies.
+We hold an approximately 45% interest in Asterias, whose principal field of business involves therapeutic products derived from pluripotent stem cells, and immunotherapy products.
+Asterias' clinical programs include AST-OPC1 for spinal cord injury, AST-VAC1 for acute myeloid leukemia, or AML, and AST-VAC2 for non-small cell lung cancer.
+We hold an approximately 78% interest in LifeMap Sciences, whose principal field of business involves biomedical, gene, disease, and stem cell databases and research tools.
 We indirectly hold interests in LifeMap Solutions, a mobile health software company, and LifeMap Sciences, Ltd., a company located in Israel that develops biomedical, gene, disease, and stem cell databases and research tools, each of which are wholly-owned subsidiaries of LifeMap Sciences.

-We hold an approximate 58% interest in OncoCyte, whose principal field of business involves proprietary non-invasive, liquid biopsy and diagnostics for lung, breast and bladder cancers.
+We hold an approximately 51% interest in OncoCyte, whose principal field of business involves proprietary non-invasive, liquid biopsy and diagnostics for lung, breast and bladder cancers.
 We wholly own OrthoCyte, whose principal field of business involves bone grafting products for orthopedic diseases and injuries.
-Lastly, we hold an approximate 95% interest in ReCyte, whose principal field of business involves stem cell-derived endothelial and cardiovascular related progenitor cells for the treatment of vascular disorders, ischemic conditions and brown adipocytes for type-2 diabetes and obesity.
+Lastly, we hold an approximately 95% interest in ReCyte, whose principal field of business involves stem cell-derived endothelial and cardiovascular related progenitor cells for the treatment of vascular disorders, ischemic conditions and brown adipocytes for type-2 diabetes and obesity.